twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/use-scripts-to-perform-actions.md

 ## Clear the state of all `run_onchange_` and `run_once_` scripts

-chezmoi stores whether and when `run_onchange_` and `run_once_` scripts have been run in its persistent state.
+chezmoi stores whether and when `run_onchange_` and `run_once_` scripts have been run successfully in its persistent state.

 To clear the state of `run_onchange_` scripts, run: